Labeling and dating food — whether in cold or dry storage — is important to keep food safe.

 Here are the guidelines for labeling and dating food to keep it safe:

-When possible, food should be stored in its original container.
+When possible, always store food food in its original container.

 This makes it easier to identify foods and any potential food allergens they may contain.

 In dry storage, it’s easy to identify some foods not stored in their original container like oats and pasta, but not other ingredients that you could mistake for something else, such as flour, pancake mix, or sugar.

 You can easily identify some foods like meats that aren’t stored in their original container, but other items like mixed dishes and leftovers could be more challenging.